-Update: Elmiron Eye Damage Lawsuits Could Head to Trial in Early 2023
+Update: Elmiron Eye Injury Lawsuits Could Head to Trial in Early 2023

-Lawsuits claiming that Elmiron caused patients to develop vision loss and eye disease could head to trial in January 2023, according to recent court documents.
+An Elmiron Class Action Lawsuit filed by Elmiron patients who allegedly developed potentially permanent vision damage / retinal damage and eye disease could head to trial in January 2023, according to recent court documents.
 Judge Brian R. Martinotti is currently overseeing about 240 federal Elmiron lawsuits in New Jersey.

-In a Case Management Order issued on May 13, 2021, Martinotti directed lawyers to continue with general discovery and to present the Court with a plan to select bellwether cases that will undergo additional discovery before trial.
+In a Case Management Order issued on May 13, 2021, Martinotti directed lawyers to continue with general discovery and to present the Court with a plan to select medical devices cases that will undergo additional discovery before trial.

-“The Court contemplates that the first bellwether trial in this MDL will be held in or about January 2023, with subsequent bellwether trials to follow,” Martinotti said in the order.
+“The Court contemplates that the first bellwether trial in this MDL will be held in or about January 2023, with subsequent clinical trials to follow,” Martinotti said in the order.

 What is Elmiron?

-Elmiron (generic: pentosan polysulfate sodium pps) is the only medicine approved by the U.S. Food and Drug Administration (FDA) to treat interstitial cystitis (IC), a retinal disease better known as “painful bladder syndrome.”
+Elmiron (generic: pentosan polysulfate sodium pps) is the only medicine approved by the U.S. Food and Drug Administration (FDA) to treat bladder pain or interstitial cystitis (IC), a retinal disease better known as “painful bladder syndrome.”

-Janssen Pharmaceuticals, a division of Johnson and Johnson, currently manufactures Elmiron.
+Janssen Pharmaceuticals, a division of Johnson and Johnson, is the drug's manufacturer.
 The drug was originally developed by Baker Norton Pharmaceuticals, Inc.

 The FDA approved Elmiron in 1996 for IC.
-Alza Corporation obtained the rights in 1997 to sell Elmiron in the United States.
+The drug manufacturer Alza Corporation obtained the rights in 1997 to sell Elmiron in the United States.

-Lawsuits allege that the labeling of Elmiron does not include a warning about pigmentary maculopathy or any other form of eye disease.
-The only mention of potential vision problems with the drug are found in the Adverse Reactions section, and reference macular disease, nystagmus, conjunctivitis, optic neuritis, amblyopia, and retinal hemorrhage.
+Elmiron Lawsuit lawyers allege that the Elmiron drug maker did not include a warning about pigmentary maculopathy or any other form of eye disease / retinal damage.
+The only mention of potential Elmiron vision problems with the drug are found in the Adverse Reactions section, and reference macular disease, nystagmus, conjunctivitis, optic neuritis, amblyopia, and retinal hemorrhage.

 Related Article: Beovu Vision Loss Lawsuit